 - Conservatory of Flowers – Even if you’re not into flowers, it’s worth coming to this spot to appreciate the Victorian-style greenhouse that was built in the 1800s.

 - California Academy of Sciences – A museum of natural history, come here to check out simulations of an Amazon rainforest as well as the impressive aquarium setup of Philippine marine life.
 Highly recommended.
+You can book discounted tickets here.

 - De Young Museum – A fine arts museum that opened in 2005 in a modern building.
 Come here if you like marveling at art pieces.